Choose Your Own Mortgage Rate

 The next lowest mortgage rate is typically linked to the FHA mortgage program.

-Backed by the Federal Housing Administration, FHA mortgage rates are only slightly higher than VA mortgage rates and the big draw of the FHA loan is that it allows borrowers with below-average credit to make a downpayment as small as 3.5%.
+Backed by the Federal Housing Administration, FHA mortgage rates are only slightly higher than VA mortgage rates and the big draw of the is that it allows borrowers with below-average credit to make a downpayment as small as 3.5%.

 FHA loans require mortgage insurance, however, which can negate the program’s low mortgage rates.
 If your credit score is at least average, then, make sure to compare the FHA loan to conventional loan mortgage rates.